Miyako-Bijin

 Items

 Miyako-Bijin was established as a company in 1945, when 10 smaller breweries merged together to consolidate their brewing skills.
 Originally called Awaji Shuzo after the island’s name, it changed to Miyako-Bijin in 1959/1960.
-After the sake boom of the 70’s and early 80’s, Miyako Bijin struggled with sales and over the following years cut back on volume-based production and focused solely on small batch quality-driven products.
-Much of the brewery machinery was sold off, and they moved back to handmade, small-tank production.
-The focus is on quality over quantity.
-Today the brewery is led by Toji [Master Brewer] Kunihiro Yamauchi who is a talented young brewer who oversees the production of all the sake and liqueurs produced at Miyako-Bijin.
+After the sake boom of the 70s and early 80s, Miyako-Bijin struggled with sales and over the following years cut back on volume-based production and focused solely on small batch, quality-driven products.
+Much of the brewery machinery was sold off, and they moved back to handmade production.
+Their focus is on quality over quantity.
+Today, the brewery is led by Toji Kunihiro Yamauchi who is a talented young brewer.

 The traditional method Tenbin-Shibori is performed for some of their production, where a wooden beam press is used to press their sake rather than a modern commercial press.
-This method is rare to see (thought is somewhere between 3 and 7 breweries) as it takes twice as long to press the sake, with less liquid resulting.
-Brewer Kunihiro Yamauchi uses mostly wild yeast and the time-consuming yamahai fermentation method.
+This method is rare to see (thought is somewhere between 3 and 7 breweries exist today with it) as it takes twice as long to press the sake, with less liquid resulting.
+Brewer Kunihiro Yamauchi uses mostly wild yeast and the time-consuming yamahai method.